-The following are some possible problem scenarios when you run a low-level format or secure erase on the Intel® Solid State Drive (Intel® SSD):
+The following are some possible problem scenarios where you should consider running a low-level format or secure erase on the Intel® Optane™ SSD:

-- If errors seen during a regular format/initialization or partition on the Intel SSD
+- If errors seen during a regular format/initialization or partition on the SSD.

-- If there are suspected issues with data integrity on the Intel SSD
+- If there are suspected issues with data integrity on the SSD.

 Keep in mind that a low-level format or secure erase will remove all data contained on the SSD.
 If the SSD is the boot drive, a fresh installation of the operating system is recommended after the low-level format or secure erase.

 |Important||Always back up your data before running a low-level format or secure erase.|

 The Intel® Memory and Storage tool has the capability to perform a low-level format or secure erase.
 Some recommendations along with how-to instructions are available at How to Low-Level Format an Intel SSD with the Intel® Memory and Storage Tool.